Hello and welcome to the inaugural edition of Young ICCA Voices!

 The centrepiece of this first edition is an hour-long interview with May Tai (Partner, HSF, Hong Kong) who shares her experiences rising through the ranks to eventually taking on senior management responsibilities at Herbert Smith Freehills, and her thoughts on the challenges and opportunities for young arbitration practitioners in a fast-changing environment.

-That is followed by a critical analysis by Darius Chan (Singapore) of the seminal decision on arbitrability issued earlier this year by of the Singapore Court of Appeal in Westbridge .
+That is followed by a critical analysis by Darius Chan (Singapore) of the seminal decision on arbitrability issued last year by the Singapore Court of Appeal in Westbridge .
 Darius acted acted as Court-appointed amicus curiae in the proceedings and is therefore able to provide a unique perspective on this significant case.
 Two commentaries, by Farah El Hajj Purice (Dubai) on the new rules of the Saudi Centre for Commercial Arbitration and Ankita Godbole (Switzerland) on the limits of secrecy of arbitral deliberations, provide additional food for thought on recent developments.
 Elizabeth Chan (Hong Kong), Anindya Basarkod (India) and Svenja Wachtel (Germany) share some of the activities undertaken by their respective Young ICCA mentoring groups providing further evidence of the continued success of that programme.
 Finally, contributions from young arbitration practitioners on significant legal developments across 20 jurisdictions spanning Europe, Asia, Middle East, South America and Africa remind us of the truly global reach of international arbitration in today’s world.

 We hope you will find this inaugural issue of Young ICCA Voices interesting and useful.
 The production of this first issue would not have been possible without the dedication and hard work of many individuals, including Lucy Reed (former ICCA President), Stanimir Alexandrov (current ICCA President), Lise Bosman (Executive Director, ICCA Bureau), Paula Baldini (Deputy Executive Director for Publications, ICCA Bureau), Lucy Burns (ICCA Bureau), Siri Lundqvist (ICCA Bureau) and Araba Acquaisie-Maison.
 We are truly grateful for their support.